How to Plan a Grand Canyon Vacation – Part I

 Bright Angel Lodge

-More-contemporary accommodations are available at Kachina and Thunderbird Lodges, which are located directly on the rim, and at Maswik Lodge, nestled in a pine forest just steps from the canyon.
+For additional options, check out Kachina and Thunderbird Lodges, which are located directly on the rim, and Maswik Lodge, nestled in a pine forest just steps from the canyon.